 Green Parrot – corner Taranaki and Wakefield.
 Just because of its history and the (political) stories the walls could tell.
 Serving white bread and butter with all meals the size a growing teenager requires, pineapple rings as a side option and down home traditional puddings.
 Noted for their wiener schnitzel.
 5pm til late 7 days.

 Cin Cin – Cuba Street towards Vivian.
-Italian house-made pastas, thin crust pizzas, European wines and friendly service.
-Rear courtyard and grass now too.
+Italian house-made pastas, thin crust pizzas, European wines and friendly service, busy and buzzy.
 Good value for money.
 5pm till late 7 days.

 Mexico – Dixon Street opposite Aro (Pigeon) Park.
 Good value, quality Mexican dishes (small and large) and tequilas.
 You won’t break the bank here, but will leave satisfied.
 No bookings, communal tables and a buzzy atmosphere.
 7 days from noon.